Jason Heyward: Awards

-In the rating of three zones to where the ball is hit in the right field in his first five seasons, he was above average at saving bases on shallow-hit (+31) and medium-hit (+40) balls.
-His greatest strength came with deep-hit balls (+140).
-In 2014 alone, he saved +40 bases on balls hit to the deepest part of right field, which was the equivalent of 20 doubles.
-The enormous ground coverage makes up for what would be considered a slightly below-average arm among right fielders.
-Commented Fielding Bible founder John Dewan, "Heyward has been able to accomplish this (winning the Fielding Bible Award) by starting and finishing every play extremely well.
-He excels at picking up the ball off the bat and rarely takes the wrong angle.
-He is not afraid to dive, demonstrating tremendous body control when doing so."

 Personal life

 In September 2012, Piedmont Henry Hospital in Stockbridge, Georgia, selected Heyward as one of ten representatives for their Real Men Wear Pink campaign against breast cancer.
-He stated at the time one of his grandmothers was battling the condition but had improved, and that her battle was an inspiration for him to participate.
+He stated at the time that one of his grandmothers was battling the condition but had improved and that her battle was an inspiration for him to participate.

-Heyward's brother, Jacob, is an outfielder in the San Francisco Giants organization.
-Jacob Heyward was drafted by the Braves out of high school in the 2013 MLB Draft and the San Francisco Giants in the 2016 MLB Draft.
+Heyward's brother, Jacob, is a coach in the San Francisco Giants organization.
+Jacob Heyward was drafted by the Atlanta Braves out of high school in the 2013 MLB Draft and by the Giants in the 2016 MLB Draft.

-Heyward is married to Vedrana Heyward.
+He is married to Vedrana.
 Their son was born in March 2022.
 They own a $5.9 million mansion in the Gold Coast neighborhood of Chicago.